Seedance 2.5

 • Output: video with synchronised audio

-• Reference input limits: up to 3 video clips, 9 images, 3 audio clips
+• Reference input limits: 3 video clips, 9 images, 3 audio clips

 • arena.ai model string: dreamina-seedance-2.0-720p